tilt-dev/tilt/docs/docker_compose_alpha.md

 ***You're running a database container, or other container that ought to retain state from run to run.***

-Our naive first attempts at Docker Compose support always run with `--force-recreate`, which will blow away your state every time you `tilt up` -- but we have a fix in flight, this should be fixed by EOW (1/18/19).
+Our naive first attempts at Docker Compose support always run with `--force-recreate`, which will blow away your state every time you `tilt up` -- but we have a fix in flight.

 ### How to be an alpha user
 We're pushing new stuff every day, so don't bother waiting for releases; install from `master`!